Skip to content

 6. Choose any other messaging channels which you would like to pair with your message.

-You can choose to build a webhook from scratch or use one of our existing templates.
+You can choose to create a webhook from scratch, use an existing template, or use one of our existing templates.
 Then, build your webhook in the Compose tab of the editor.

 The Compose tab consists of the following fields: